AbdimulhinYussuf3675/Vet-clinic/README.md

 👤 **Iptisam Mukadam**

 - GitHub: [@iptisam](https://github.com/Iptysam)
 - Twitter: [@twitter](https://twitter.com/IptisamMukadam)
 - LinkedIn: [@linkedin](https://www.linkedin.com/in/iptisam-mukadam)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🔭 Future Features <a name="future-features"></a>

+-**Database diagram, interpret it, and implement the SQL needed to build that database**

 -**Database performance audit**